History of Ireland (1801–1923): Catholic Emancipation

+Socioeconomic situation 1800-1840

+There were economic booms during the Napoleonic Wars (1803–15).
+Most people in pre-famine Ireland had little or no access to land.
+Landless laborers or cottiers comprised the single most common profession in the 1841 census, when 40% of Irish houses "were one room mud cabins with natural earth floors, no windows and no chimneys".

-The Great Famine
+The Great Famine, 1845-1851

 Ireland underwent major highs and lows economically during the 19th century; from economic booms during the Napoleonic Wars to severe economic downturns and a series of famines, the last threatening in 1879.
 The worst of these was the Great Irish Famine (1845–1851), in which about one million people died and another million emigrated.

 The economic problems of most Irish people were in part the result of the small size of their landholdings and a large increase in the population in the years before the famine.
 In particular, both the law and social tradition provided for subdivision of land, with all sons inheriting equal shares in a farm, meaning that farms became so small that only one crop, potatoes, could be grown in sufficient amounts to feed a family.
 Furthermore, many estates, from whom the small farmers rented, were poorly run by absentee landlords and in many cases heavily mortgaged.
 Enclosures of land since the start of the 19th century had also exacerbated the problem, and the extensive grazing of cattle had contributed to the decrease in size in the plots of land available to tenants to raise their crops.